deathbreakfast/math-helper/CODE_REVIEW.md

 - Emits a `DeprecationWarning` at import time.

 **Recommendation (P2):**
-- Confirm nothing imports it (or keep it until you’re sure no external consumers exist).
+- ✅ Confirm nothing imports it (or keep it until you’re sure no external consumers exist).
-- If kept, ensure the frontend does **not** reference it conceptually in comments/docs.
+- ✅ Removed `backend/app/config/achievements_config.py` (no remaining importers).

 ### Backend: Stub/Deprecated Methods That Can Be Removed